Genocides in history (1490 to 1914): Armenians, Assyrians, Bulgarians, Greeks

-The Massacres of Badr Khan were conducted by Kurdish and Ottoman forces against the Assyrian Christian population of the Ottoman Empire between 1843 and 1847, resulting in the slaughter of more than 10,000 indigenous Assyrian civilians of the Hakkari region, with many thousands more being sold into slavery.
+The Massacres of Badr Khan were committed against the Assyrian Christian population of the Ottoman Empire by Kurdish and Ottoman forces between 1843 and 1847, resulting in the slaughter of more than 10,000 indigenous Assyrian civilians who were inhabitants of the Hakkari region, and many thousands more were sold into slavery.

-During the suppression of the April Uprising in Bulgaria in May–June 1876, 30,000 Bulgarians died and 5,000 Bulgarians were killed in Batak - according to modern researchers, the Batak massacre was the starting point of genocide in the modern era.
+During the suppression of the April uprising in Bulgaria in May–June 1876, 30,000 Bulgarians died and 5,000 Bulgarians were killed in Batak – according to modern researchers, the Batak massacre was the starting point of genocide in the modern era.

-Between 1894 and 1896, a series of ethnically-religiously motivated Anti-Christian pogroms which are known as the Hamidian massacres were conducted against the ancient Armenian and Assyrian Christian populations by the forces of the Ottoman Empire.
-The massacres mainly took place in what is modern-day south eastern Turkey, north eastern Syria and northern Iraq.
-The death toll is estimated to have been as high as 325,000 people, with a further 546,000 Armenians and Assyrians made destitute by the forcible deportation of survivors from cities, and the destruction or the theft of almost 2500 of their farmsteads, towns and villages.
+Between 1894 and 1896, a series of ethnically religiously motivated Anti-Christian pogroms which are known as the Hamidian massacres were committed against the ancient Armenian and Assyrian Christian populations by the forces of the Ottoman Empire.
+The massacres were mainly committed in regions which were located in what is modern-day south eastern Turkey, north eastern Syria and northern Iraq.
+According to estimates, between 80,000 to 300,000 were killed, and 546,000 Armenians and Assyrians who survived the massacres were made destitute when they were forcibly deported from cities, and almost 2,500 of their farmsteads, towns and villages were either destroyed or stolen.
 Hundreds of churches and monasteries were either destroyed or forcibly converted into mosques.

 The Adana massacre occurred in the Adana Vilayet of the Ottoman Empire in April 1909.
 A massacre of Armenian and Assyrian Christians in the city of Adana and its surroundings amidst the Ottoman countercoup of 1909 triggered a series of anti-Christian pogroms throughout the province.
 Reports estimated that the Adana Province massacres resulted in the death of as many as 30,000 Armenians and the death of as many as 1,500 Assyrians.

 From 1913 to 1923, the Greek, Assyrian, and Armenian genocides took place in the Ottoman Empire.
-Some historians consider these genocides to be a single event and they refer to them as the late Ottoman genocides.
+Some historians consider these genocides a single event and they refer to them as the late Ottoman genocides.